crukci-bioinformatics/shiny-base/README.md

 Base Docker image for Shiny applications
 ========================================

 Dockerfile used to create an image for deploying R/Shiny applications using Shiny Server.
 Intended as a base image on which Shiny applications can be built.
-Includes shiny and tidyverse R packages and a Shiny Server configuration file that disables some network protocols that seem to cause problems with deployment behind a proxy server.
+Includes shiny and tidyverse R packages.

 The image is available on [Docker Hub](https://hub.docker.com/r/crukcibioinformatics/shiny-base/).